Fziliotti/fziliotti/README.md

 > You can also see the posts of the Comp Pet group on the [PrintF project](https://comppet.github.io/PrintF/)

-> mMybe you might be interested in reading some [blog posts](http://blog.spinpay.com.br/) of the company I work for.
+> Maybe you might be interested in reading some [blog posts](http://blog.spinpay.com.br/) of the company I work for.